Wednesday

 Summary

-In the Adjournment debate on Higher Education in Staffordshire, the Member of Parliament for Newcastle-under-Lyme, Adam Jogee, led the discussion.
-He began by highlighting the importance of higher education institutions in the region, particularly Keele University, which is located in his constituency.
-Jogee noted that Keele University, founded in 1949, is celebrating its 75th anniversary this year as the first new university of the 20th century.
+In the House of Commons adjournment debate on higher education in Staffordshire, Adam Jogee, the Member of Parliament for Newcastle-under-Lyme, led the discussion.
+He highlighted the importance of Keele University, which is located in his constituency and is celebrating its 75th anniversary as the first new university of the 20th century.